Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 I had been working about a month at Burroughs when one day after arriving back home (I was living with my parents) my mom mentioned a letter I had received.

+Oh no!
 I really didn’t like the idea of being rejected, but decided to open the letter anyway.

 I just couldn’t believe my luck.
 The time I really wanted that job (although I knew I had virtually no chance of getting it) I heard nothing from them.
+Was I lucky or what?

 Knowing I had virtually no chance of actually getting it, my thoughts were elsewhere.
 I had applied for it with a wish and a hope, not really believing I had a decent chance of landing such a good job.

-I had already applied and started school at Pasadena College.
+I had already applied and started school at Pasadena City College.
 As much as I had wanted that job before it was now not looking so good.

 If I took the job I’d have to drop my classes in school and I didn’t want to do that.